choderalab/mtenn/docs/docs/basic_usage.rst

 ===========

 An ``mtenn.Model`` object is build using a config object, and then can be used as a standard ``pytorch`` model.
-More details on the config system are in :doc:`config`, and more details on the expected model inputs are in :doc:`model`.
+More details on the config system are in the :py:mod:`mtenn.combination` docs, and more details on the expected model inputs are in :doc:`model`.
 Below, we detail a basic example of building a default Graph Attention model and using it to make a prediction on a SMILES string.

 .. code-block:: python